WuOmicsLab/ReProMSig/README.md

 pip install shyaml
 ```

 3) Install [pandoc](https://www.pandoc.org/installing.html) (v1.12.3 or higher required) for converting RMarkdown document to the HTML-format reporting file.
-Please run `pandoc -v` to check your pandoc version.
+Please run `pandoc -v` to check pandoc version if it has been installed on your system previously.

 ## Prepare data before running